JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/redis_celery/index.md

 **mail.py**

-You can observe the code that contains a short snippet of html code which is going to show the message of order placed successfully.
+You can see that the code that contains a short snippet of html code which is going to show the message of order placed successfully.

 We have also defined the sender email, the one which we verified earlier along-with aws region and subject name.